How to Apply Hair Fibers

 Without a finishing spray, fibers are more vulnerable to humidity, light wind, and perspiration.
 The spray takes seconds to apply and meaningfully extends hold throughout the day.

 A mismatched shade is visible even with perfect technique.
+When between two options, always choose the darker shade.
 Getting the color right is as important as getting the application right.

 Frequently Asked Questions